 It’s tough being the victim of your own success.
-Just when you’ve mastered the Fundamental Practices™ and your school is on track to produce real breakthroughs in student achievement, you find yourself promoted to a different school, partnered with a different secretary, and with no immediate opportunity to attend the 2-Day Course.
+Just when you’ve mastered the Fundamental Practices™ and your school is on track to produce real breakthroughs in student achievement, you find yourself promoted to a different school, partnered with a different secretary, and with no immediate opportunity to attend the Foundations Course.

 Don’t fret.
 As the “freshest face” in charge, you’re expected to change-up the status quo—that’s why you were promoted.
 A new staff and new challenges is once again an opportunity to do more of the work you love, more of the time.
 But before you schedule your first Coaching Day “Meet and Greet Tour,” you must meet, greet and win over your new secretary.
 Accomplish this, and you significantly improve your chances of winning over everyone else.

 My advice—tread lightly here.
 Your secretary-to-be may have already caught wind of how you purportedly “did nothing” in your previous job.
 She may be nervous about what lies ahead and unfamiliar with the manner in which you and your former secretary partnered together to generate mutual success.
 Your initial work is to acknowledge her and put her at ease, so that the story she recalls later is, “You had me at ‘Hello!’”

 On your office move-in day you’ll have very little to do, so take her out to lunch and have the following conversation:

 “I want you to know I hold the school secretary position in high regard, and I afford my secretary a level of respect that you may not have experienced in the past.
 In my eyes, you are not my subordinate.
 I consider you my partner in running the building.
 Your role is as important, if not more important, than everyone else on the school leadership team, and the success of this organization will be closely tied to the quality of our working relationship together.